 If you want to explore this unique region in Vietnam, here are the best things to do in Phong Nha:

 - Have a mud fight in Dark Cave

 - Bike through Bong Lai Valley

 - Feed the ducks at the Duck Stop

-Very different from Phong Nha, Can Tho is well known for its rice paper making villages, orchards as well as floating markets that run through its numerous canals and rivers.
+Very different from Phong Nha, Can Tho is known for its rice paper making villages, orchards and floating markets that run through its numerous canals or rivers.

-Can Tho is considered to be the western capital of Vietnam as it sits along the banks of the Hau River which is a distributary of the larger Mekong River that eventually feeds into the South China Sea.
+Considered to be the western capital of Vietnam, Can Tho sits along the banks of the Hau River.
+This is a distributary of the larger Mekong River that eventually feeds into the South China Sea.

 Can Tho’s popular waterfront location has led to the economic boom and success of the city.
 Over the years, the area has been divided into the Ha Tien landscape making present day Can Tho.

-Many people visit Can Tho to experience life on the Mekong Delta which showcase some of the biggest floating markets in the world.
+Many people visit Can Tho to experience life on the Mekong Delta which showcases some of the biggest floating markets in the world.